manuelvsousa/cnv-project/project_instructions.md

 This image is then sent as the response (to the computer where your browser is open) and drawn via JavaScript on the browser.

 The following may be performed to run the compiled server class (provided by the faculty).
-This launches the example server listening on port 8000:
+This launches the example server listening on mssServerPort 8000:

 	cd $HOME/cnv-project
 	java pt.ulisboa.tecnico.cnv.server.WebServer